Why Emotion Is More Important Than Understanding

 It supersedes learning.

 “Students may never remember what you taught them, but will never forget how you made them feel.”
-This age-old saying is dead-on.
-It gets at the conundrum facing every teacher every day as he or she begins class: while you look for your students’ attention and try to cause engagement, it’s their emotions you need to skillfully identify, navigate and masterfully manipulate.
+This age-old saying gets its point across–it gets at the conundrum facing every teacher every day as he or she begins class: while you look for your students’ attention and try to cause engagement, it’s their emotion you need to skillfully identify, navigate and masterfully manipulate.

-Teaching is a minor act that in itself causes nothing; understanding is the detonator, and emotion is the mushroom cloud.
+Teaching is a minor act that in itself causes nothing; understanding is disruptive–it breaks the surface of the water, but it’s the lingering emotional response to that understanding that ripples forever.